Jan Fabre: Theatre

 Throughout his career, Fabre has crafted numerous solo productions for key performers of the Troubleyn/Jan Fabre company.
 These solos are mostly based on his own texts.
 He made, among other works, for Els Deceukelier; Elle était et elle est, même (1991 & 2022) and Etant donnés (2004); for Ivana Jozić Angel of Death (2003) and Another Sleepy dusty delta day (2008); for Annabelle Chambon Preparatio mortis (2005 & 2010); for Antony Rizzi Drugs kept me alive (2012) and for Cédric Charron Attends, Attends, Attends… (Pour mon père).
 In 2019 he created Resurrexit Cassandra for Stella Höttler and Simona, the gangster of art with the Italian actress Irene Urciuoli.

 Since 2016, Jan Fabre's production The Night Writer has been performed in several national theatres in Europe (Italy, Saint Petersburg, Belgrade, Vilnius, Ljubljana and Dubrovnik).
 The Night Writer is always performed by a known actor in their native language.
 The performance is based on Fabre's Night Diaries, that he has been writing since the beginning of his career and his stage texts.
 The Night Writer is the most awarded production from Jan Fabre's extensive body of work.

 Jan Fabre's is included in the prestigious series The Great European Stage Directors (Methuen/Drama), supervised by the influential theatre historian Simon Shepherd.
 The series begins with Stanislavski and ends with Jan Fabre.
 The other two contemporaries included in the final volume of the eight-volume book series are Pina Bausch and Romeo Castellucci.

 Author

 Jan Fabre is just as known for his theatre works and visual arts as he is for his theatre texts and Night Diaries.
 These have been translated into over 15 languages.

-These have been translated into over 15 languages.
+Fabre's theatre texts are primarily crafted for staging, characterized by conceptual depth and poetic expression.
+Drawing inspiration from ancient rituals and philosophical inquiries, they often serve as personal manifestos.
+Fabre advocates for a holistic approach to theatre, integrating elements such as dance, music, and improvisation alongside text to create immersive experiences.
+His minimalist use of language challenges traditional theatrical methods, offering opportunities for innovative interpretation by future directors.

 In addition to his theatrical endeavours, Fabre has authored a series of Night Diaries since 1978.
 These succinct daily entries provide insight into his artistic journey, evolving perspectives, and unwavering commitment to beauty.
 The Night Diaries offer readers a glimpse into Fabre's creative processes and philosophical musings, capturing the process of his artistic evolution.